 Since NASCAR race cars have the driver positioned on the left side of the car, a driver is less likely to suffer serious injury if they crash into the wall.
 This is because the right side of the race car would absorb the initial brunt of the impact into a left turn.

-The same argument applies for driving sports in other countries and regions, as vehicles in England utilize a right side driver’s side.
-Their racing sports, as a result, are conducted (for the most part) in a clockwise direction, presumably for the same safety reasons.
+The same principle applies to driving sports in other countries and regions, as vehicles in England utilize a right side driver’s side.
+Their racing sports, as a result, are conducted (for the most part) in a clockwise direction, for the same safety reasons.
 It is clear that the choice to drive in one direction during NASCAR’s sporting events is an intentional one, informed by the priority of driver safety.

-To fans, NASCAR races ignite a fiery adrenaline that is unmatched as they continue to pack the stadiums on race day.
-To drivers, the choice of driving in one direction may seem like a safe option, as they of course wish to prevent themselves from risking serious injury.
-The NASCAR format, as it stands, seems like a reasonable racing style that suits both drivers and fans.
+To fans, NASCAR races ignite a fiery enthusiasm that is unmatched as they continue to pack the stadiums on race day.
+For drivers, the format of driving in one direction is a safe option.
+NASCAR utilizes a reasonable racing style that suits both drivers and fans.

 Do fans enjoy the counterclockwise racing format of NASCAR?

 There is little doubt that NASCAR fans enjoy the format of NASCAR.
 If no one enjoyed the format of NASCAR, then fans would not continue to pack grandstands.
 Of course, NASCAR fans are attracted to the sport for a variety of reasons, and the compact and exciting nature of the race format is only one of many.